IRR

 This is only a problem where investments are limited in size (not scalable) and mutually exclusive, so it is not a concern for securities valuation.
 However, the only common use of IRR for securities valuation is that of yield to maturity for bonds.

 IRR has even worse failings.
 If the investment has negative cash flows following positive cash flows, then there may be more than one IRR, or even none at all.
-While it is possible to use more complex procedures to work around this, the best thing to do is to simply not use IRR.
+While it is possible to use more complex procedures to work around this, it is better to simply not use IRR.
 If used, it should not be used for any pattern of cash flows that ever changes from positive to negative.

 Some of the failings of IRR are addressed by MIRR.